 - SOS commemorates 50 years of service.

 - SOS organised her 50th anniversary conference titled 'Unifying Communities; Strengthening Hope' in conjunction with suicide prevention awareness month in September.
-This conference saw more than 300 local and foreign delegates discuss matters related to suicide and its prevention.
 The conference, themed 'Suicide prevention - A collaborative effort' served as a platform to foster inter-agency partnerships toward a common goal of preventing suicides.

 - SOS rebranded

 its corporate identity with a new logo and revamped website which includes